 The social gambling and gaming market is growing fast with the introduction of the commercial gambling services through most of the social media platforms such as Facebook.

-There is a wide array of “games” that have popularly come to be referred to as the social gambling games that are widely played online through mobile devices or laptop computers.
+There is a wide array of “games” that have popularly come to be referred to as the social gambling games, that are widely played online through mobile devices or laptop computers.
+For example, Rainbow Riches games.
 Some of the so called social gambling games are “social” in that people have to interact with each other to play the game.

 About Social Gambling Games